opendxl/opendxl-pxgrid-client-python/doc/sdk/installation.rst

 * The DXL fabric to which the client will connect has been bridged to Cisco pxGrid.

-* Python 2.7.9 or higher in the Python 2.x series or Python 3.4.0 or higher in the Python 3.x series installed within a Windows or Linux environment.
+* Python 3.8 or higher installed within a Windows or Linux environment.

 Installation
 ************